AirmanKolberg/Cylinder-Gallons-Feet-Calculator/README.md

 This is a simple calculator script I've made to help me find the measurements of a cylinder, specifically a cylinder whose measurements can be taken in feet and gallons (since I am bound here in my home country, the USA, for quite some time).
-This script requires no additional dependencies be installed, simply download the `main.py` file, run it, and the rest should be pretty self-explanatory.
+This script requires no additional dependencies be installed, simply download the `main.py` file and the `system_functions.py` file, run `python3 main.py`, and the rest should be pretty self-explanatory.
 Enjoy!

 ---